 - Click OK

-- Click OK on the summary dialog.
+- Click OK on the summary dialogue.
 If you look at the numbers here you will get an idea of the degree of simplification on the map.

-- Click Close on the original dialog window
+- Click Close on the original dialogue window

 - From the menu bar Select View – Select – Select Feature(s)